Moving to Sydney from the US

 Manly Vale is a favourite area for families and retirees alike, with excellent schools, child-friendly activities and great shopping.
 Bondi is another family friendly area as it’s close to the beach, shops and good schools.
 Vaucluse is a lovely area right on the harbour which has views to die for.

-Australia has an excellent free education system and a host of good private schools.
+Australia has an excellent state education system and a host of good private schools.
+Public schooling is free for Australian citizens and permanent residents.
 Children start school at the age of 5 and follow the Australian National Curriculum.
 Some international schools offer the International Baccalaureate.

 Children must go to school in the catchment area in which they are living, so it’s important to know where the good schools are.
 Some of the best public schools in Sydney are: